 HSC403H5 Visualization of Forensic Demonstrative Evidence (SCI)

 This course examines the visual representation of forensic demonstrative evidence in Canadian courtrooms.
 A case-based approach simulates professional practice.
 Forensic anthropology, biology and visual communication theory are explored in new media for presentation.
 Visual problem solving skills are developed through collaboration.
 In class, presentations and practica are combined with critical analysis of visualizations.
 [12L, 24P]

 This course examines the visual representation of physical evidence in archaeology, and physical/biological anthropology.
 Photography, traditional illustration, and digital rendering are used to produce scientific graphics in support of published research.
 Through practical and analytical exercises students will gain an understanding of the media and techniques used to visually represent data.
-[24S, 12P]
+[12L, 24P]

 This course examines the technical, anatomical, and sociological considerations involved in the three-dimensional digital forensic facial reconstruction.
 Human facial anatomy, traditional reconstruction techniques, and the use of 3D animation software are the core areas of study.
 Using this knowledge, students reconstruct the facial identity of an individual known only from cranial skeletal remains.
 [24S, 12P]

 This course builds on skills developed in HSC300H.
-Topics include: communication of epidemiological data; medical and science journalism; illness narratives; image-text integration, and graphic novels in healthcare.
-Students learn to think critically about health and science reporting, interpret complex or contentious evidence from the medical literature, and produce in-depth health documents in a range of formats.
-[12L, 24S]
+Topics include: communication of epidemiological data and of best evidence in medical and health science research.
+Students learn to think critically about health and science research, interpret complex or contentious evidence from the medical literature, and produce in-depth health information documents in a range of formats.
+[24L, 12P]

 News & Announcements

 Biomedical Communications alumna Kerri (8T7) Weller announces a call for entries into the 2018 exhibition...

 From May to June, and again from October to November, the 103-year-old Royal Ontario Museum...